-So you know the benefits of using trekking and walking poles, but which poles will be best suited to your needs?
+We have already talked about the benefits of using trekking and walking poles in our previous article, but which poles will be best suited to your needs?

-There are 3 main points to consider when buying trekking poles:
+Some points to consider when choosing trekking poles:

-Let’s Take a Look at These Feature Options of Walking Poles
+Let’s Take a Look at These Features of Walking Poles

 What Type of Walking and Terrain they will be used for?

 Rugged mountains, steep up and down or rambling tracks.
 Will you be carrying a heavy rucksack? and have long or short days in the hills?
 A good all-round option for low level use and mountain days where being ultralight is not your main concern the Leki classic superstrong poles make a good option.